bahrus/xtal-state/README.md

 ## Applying changes

-*xtal-state* is another custom element, that recognizes that most modern client-centric web applications use the history api as the foundation for routing.
+*xtal-state-update* is another custom element, that recognizes that most modern client-centric web applications use the history api as the foundation for routing.
 But the history api can also be viewed as a rudimentary global state management system, including built-in time travel support via the back / forward buttons.
 This component is designed to help leverage the latter perk of the history api, while attempting to avoid breaking existing routing solutions.
-In a nutshell, xtal-state strives to minimize the chances of losing history state changes made from logic external to xtal-state.
+In a nutshell, xtal-state-update strives to minimize the chances of losing history state changes made from logic external to xtal-state.

-xtal-state provides three properties that allow the developer to declaratively modify the global history.state object.
+xtal-state-update provides three properties that allow the developer to declaratively modify the global history.state object.

 With Polymer syntax, this would look as follows: